pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-Setup.md

 -	Name the key `privateKey`.
 Note this version will NOT have the .ppk suffix that the private key you saved above.

 	![](images/SG-setup/016.3.png)

+-	IF you are running a Linux OS use the following commands to generate a key pair.
+This generates sshkey and sshkey.pub.
+Note you will need to rename these to privateKey and PublicKey to avoid confusion later in the labs.
+	- `ssh-keygen` (name it sshkey, hit enter to accept without a password)
+	- `chmod 600 sshkey` (change permissions of the private key)

 ### **STEP 4**: Create **Workshop** Image (DBCS Instance)